markenjiebrynemortel/Lost-Crown/README.md

 </p>
 <h3> 🔍 Overview</h3>
 <p>
-The entire game is structured across several logical sections to maximize code reusability and demonstrate OOP principles</br>
+The entire game is structured across several logical sections to maximize code reusability and demonstrate the OOP principles which are Encapsiulation, Inheritance, P{olymorphism, Abstraction and Exception Handling</br>
 Lost Crown utilizes the concepts of Object-Oriented Program such as encapsulation, inheritance, polymorphism, and abstraction
 </p></br>